N4321D/Variational-Autoencoder-Demo/README.md

       2 # Please wait until you see the image and then manually run the next cell with the train function
 ----> 4 raise UserWarning("Force stop here to give live image time to load, please run next cell manually after image is loaded")
 ```
-This is because if we dont wait for the live plots to show, they wont update.
+This is to force stop execution of the code if when using run all.
+This is needed because if the next cells are executed before the live plots are shown, they will not update.
-I havent found a better solution than this:
+Unfortunately we have not found a better solution than this:
-Wait for the plots to show and then run the last cell where you call train():
+Wait for the plots to show (which should be almost instantly after running the cell) and then run the last cell where you call `train`:
 ```
 %%time
-train(batchsize=256, epochs=600)
+train(batchsize=256, epochs=400)
 ```
-If anyone knows how to fix that, please create a pull request or post your suggestion.
+*If anyone knows a better solution, please let us know by creating a pull request or posting your suggestion.*

 ## VAE Demo
 This notebook demonstrates how a variational autoencoder (VAE) can be used to detect patterns in a signal without supervision.
 A signal generator creates a predefined number of signals that repeat themselves (x) times in a time trace.
 Noise is then added, and the signals are shuffled.
 Signals are “manually” labeled based on the most dominant signal in each window of a sliding window view using the mode.
 This labeling is only used for plotting to visualize how the model classifies the signals.